Account & Settings

 - Save your changes.
 All new records will now default to this currency.

 The default currency is pre-selected whenever you create a new project, proposal, or other standalone financial record.
-For invoices and payments, the currency is determined by the linked project or invoice respectively, so the default currency only applies when creating entities that are not linked to a parent record.
+For invoices and payments, the currency is determined by the linked project or invoice respectively, so the default currency only applies when creating records that are not linked to another record.

 Managing available currencies

 The available currencies setting controls which currencies appear in dropdown menus across the platform.
-It is stored as a JSON array of ISO 4217 codes.
+Add the currency codes your team uses most often.

 - Adding a currency: Open the Preferences tab, add the ISO 4217 code (e.g., "CAD", "JPY") to the available currencies list, and save.